-Garfield Re-2 discovers $4.54 million general fund surplus after presentation error
+Garfield Re-2 discovers $4.48 million general fund surplus after presentation error

-After misrepresenting the fund balance for the 2019-2020 fiscal year during a budget readopt presentation made to the Garfield Re-2 school board in January, the district’s finance department said there’s an additional $4.48 million in the budget.
+After fumbling the fund balance for the 2019-2020 fiscal year during a budget readopt presentation made to the Garfield Re-2 school board in January, the district’s finance department said there’s an additional $4.48 million in the budget.

-“This slide presentation error was caught internally, corrected, and presented to the Board on February 22, 2021,” Re-2 Director of Communications Theresa Hamilton stated in a Wednesday email.
+“This slide presentation error was caught internally, corrected, and presented to the Board on February 22, 2021,” Re-2 Director of Communications Theresa Hamilton stated in a Wednesday email on behalf of chief financial officer David Trautenberg.

 “Nothing was lost or misplaced,” she also told the Citizen Telegram.
 “The presentation reflected one number, their team recognized the error and came back in February and presented the accurate numbers.”